libremesh/lime-packages/packages/shared-state-ref_state_commons/README.md

 ```
 ## Default initialization
 Files are in default state as an empty json object... "{}"
-Ubus call to get method will return empty array.
+Ubus call to get method will return empty array "[]".
 That is a limitation of the
 library.

 ```bash